witnet/documentation/docs/overview/concepts.md

 retrieves, attests and delivers information to smart contracts without having to place trust in a single entity.

-Wait, what?
-Ok, lets go one step at a time.

 ## Smart Contracts Are Not What You Were Told

 Over the last years, blockchain technology has promised to revolutionize business by allowing creation of "smart contracts" that, unlike paper contracts, are impossible to breach.

-Actually, those smart contracts are nothing more than small programs that can be run in a trustless manner.
-That is: once they are created, no one can stop them from doing exactly what they were created for.
-They just obey their own source code, and censorship is just impossible.
+In reality, those smart contracts are nothing more than small programs that can be run in a trustless manner.
+That is, once they are created, no one can stop them from doing exactly what they were created for.
+They obey their own source code, and censorship is impossible.

-This is a really powerful idea.
 If you can write a smart contract that:

 1. implements the logic of an agreement, and
 2. can execute the clauses of the contract on its own (like paying Alice or Bob depending on the outcome of some event),